jasonyisong/Software-Testing-EP/README.md

 By testing with at least one value from every equivalence partition, where every value should be processed in the same way, EP testing attempts to find these faults.

+# STRENGTHS AND WEAKNESSES OF EP

+Strengths:
+• A good basic level of testing
+• Good for data processing applications where input can be easily identified, is distinct and allows for easy partitioning
+• Provides a structured means for identifying basic test coverage items.

+Weaknesses:
+• No testing of correct processing on partition edges
+• No combination testing

+# KEY POINTS ON EP

+EP is used to test basic software functionality
+Each ranges of values with 'equivalent processing' is a test coverage item A representative value from each range is selected as test data